nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 ## Evidence of PW5 Shaun Leong

 38     Inspector Shaun Leong visited the house on 15 October 2016 with his female colleague IO Stella and asked for Phyu Phyu Mar to be brought out.
 He testified that Seah had closed the door for about 5 minutes before Phyu Phyu Mar came out.
 They brought her to Khoo Teck Puat Hospital for a medical examination.
 He testified that they noticed Phyu Phyu Mar fidgeting with her fringe whilst in the waiting area of the hospital and when his colleague lifted her fringe, they saw extensive bruising on her forehead.
-Phyu Phyu Mar was initially reluctant to share what had happened but later teared up and said that Seah had hit her on the forehead with her mobile phone.[\[note: 33\]](#Ftn_33) Phyu Phyu Mar also shared that the scald marks were caused by Seah forcing her to pour boiling water on herself on two separate occasions.
+Phyu Phyu Mar was initially reluctant to share what had happened but later teared up and said that Seah had hit her on the forehead with her mobile phone.[^33] Phyu Phyu Mar also shared that the scald marks were caused by Seah forcing her to pour boiling water on herself on two separate occasions.

 ## Evidence of PW7 Stella Tay

 39     PW7 visited the house on 15 October together with IO Shaun Leong and confirmed that they waited 5 to 8 minutes before Phyu Phyu Mar was brought out to them.
 At the hospital, when PW7 touched Phyu Phyu Mar’s shoulder, she shrugged her shoulder away and PW7 noticed a patch of burn marks which looked quite fresh.
-Phyu Phyu Mar was observed to be crying and looking down and also told PW7 that “she poured hot water”, which PW7 assumed to be Seah pouring hot water on Phyu Phyu Mar.[\[note: 34\]](#Ftn_34)
+Phyu Phyu Mar was observed to be crying and looking down and also told PW7 that “she poured hot water”, which PW7 assumed to be Seah pouring hot water on Phyu Phyu Mar.[^34]

 ## Evidence of PW8 Dr Teo Ting Zhang

 40     Dr Teo was the medical officer who attended to Phyu Phyu Mar at the hospital for about 30 to 45 minutes.
 He testified that she appeared frightful.
-Dr Teo took a history of injuries from the victim and recorded that she was “coerced to scald herself”.[\[note: 35\]](#Ftn_35) He opined that her haematoma was likely to have been caused by a blunt force trauma.[\[note: 36\]](#Ftn_36) Dr Teo also noted that she was undernourished with wasting over the left temporal region.
+Dr Teo took a history of injuries from the victim and recorded that she was “coerced to scald herself”.[^35] He opined that her haematoma was likely to have been caused by a blunt force trauma.[^36] Dr Teo also noted that she was undernourished with wasting over the left temporal region.

 ## Summary of the Defence’s Case

 ## MCN 901530-2017 - Punching Phyu Phyu Mar twice

 41     Lim’s evidence was one of bare denial.
-He testified that no such incident took place and that he had never punched the victim.[\[note: 37\]](#Ftn_37) Further, there was no objective medical evidence to prove that she had suffered injuries caused by his alleged act.
+He testified that no such incident took place and that he had never punched the victim.[^37] Further, there was no objective medical evidence to prove that she had suffered injuries caused by his alleged act.
 Counsel also contended that Phyu Phyu Mar did not mention Lim’s assault to the prosecution witnesses until much later during the investigations.

 ## MAC 906780-2017 – Late August instigating victim to knock head on floor

 42     Seah alleged that Phyu Phyu Mar had, on her own accord and without any instigation by Seah, knocked her head on the ground.
 This was because Phyu Phyu Mar’s attitude towards her work started to slacken in June, and Seah had called the maid agent Kevin in August 2016 to complain about the victim.
-Upon overhearing the conversation and knowing that Seah intended to replace her, Phyu Phyu Mar became dramatic, knelt down and knocked her head on the floor to plead with Seah not to send her back.[\[note: 38\]](#Ftn_38) Seah denies that the victim’s forehead had bled and said that there was no wound when she checked.
+Upon overhearing the conversation and knowing that Seah intended to replace her, Phyu Phyu Mar became dramatic, knelt down and knocked her head on the floor to plead with Seah not to send her back.[^38] Seah denies that the victim’s forehead had bled and said that there was no wound when she checked.

 ## MAC 906778-2018 – Late August instigating victim to pour hot water on left shoulder